PlasmaPy/PlasmaPy/README.md

 PlasmaPy can also be installed using [Anaconda Navigator] if `conda-forge` is added as a channel.

-Please check out our documetation for more information on [how to install PlasmaPy].
+Please check out our documentation for more information on [how to install PlasmaPy].
 To contribute to the package or use the most recent version, check out our instructions on [installing PlasmaPy from source].